-- is granted per 56 O.S. § 1025.2; and - (iv) Receive supervision and oversight by from a person with a minimum of four (4) years of any combination of college-level education or full-time equivalent experience in serving persons with disabilities. - (B) Description of services.
-Service description.
-Prevocational services are not available to persons who can be served under a program funded per Section 110 of the Rehabilitation Act of 1973 or the Individuals with Disabilities Education Act (IDEA) per Section 1401 et seq. of Title 20 of the United States Code. - (i) Prevocational services are learning and work experiences where the individualmember can develop general, non-job, task-specific strengths that contribute to employability in paid employment in integrated community settings. - (ii) Activities include teaching concepts, such as communicating effectively with supervisors, co-workers, and customers, attendance, task completion, problem solving, and safety.
-These activities are associated with building skills necessary to perform work. - (iii) Pre-vocational services are delivered for the purpose of furtheringto further habilitation goals that lead to greater opportunities for competitive, integrated employment.
+(iv) Receive supervision and oversight from a person with a minimum of four (4) years of any combination of college-level education or full-time equivalent experience in serving persons with disabilities.

+(B) Service description.
+Prevocational services are not available to persons who can be served under a program funded per Section 110 of the Rehabilitation Act of 1973 or the Individuals with Disabilities Education Act (IDEA) per Section 1401 et seq. of Title 20 of the United States Code.

+(i) Prevocational services are learning and work experiences where the member can develop general, non-job, task-specific strengths that contribute to employability in paid employment in integrated community settings.

+(ii) Activities include teaching concepts such as communicating effectively with supervisors, co-workers, and customers, attendance, task completion, problem solving, and safety.
+These activities are associated with building skills necessary to perform work.

+(iii) Pre-vocational services are delivered to further habilitation goals that lead to greater opportunities for competitive, integrated employment.
 All prevocational services are reflected in the member's IP.
-Documentation must be maintained in the record of each member receiving this service, noting the service is not otherwise available through a program funded under the Rehabilitation Act of 1973 or IDEA. - (iv) Services include: - (I) Center-based prevocational services, per OAC 317:40-7-6; - (II) Community-based prevocational services per, OAC 317:40-7-5; - (III) Enhanced community-based prevocational services per, OAC 317:40-7-12; and - (IV) Supplemental supports, as specified in OAC 317:40-7-13. - (C) Coverage limitations.
+Documentation is maintained in the record of each member receiving this service, noting the service is not otherwise available through a program funded under the Rehabilitation Act of 1973 or IDEA.

+(iv) Services include:

+(I) Center-based prevocational services, per OAC 317:40-7-6;

+(II) Community-based prevocational services per, OAC 317:40-7-5;

+(III) Enhanced community-based prevocational services per, OAC 317:40-7-12; and

+(IV) Supplemental supports, as specified in OAC 317:40-7-13.

+(C) Coverage limitations.
 A unit of center-based or community-based prevocational services is one (1) hour and payment is based on the number of hours the member participates in the service.
-All prevocational services and supported-employment services combined may not exceed \$27,000, per Plan of Care year: the annual costs set forth in OKDHS Appendix D-26, Developmental Disabilities Services Rates Schedule.
-The services that may not be provided to the same member at the same time as prevocational services are: - (i) HTS; - (ii) Intensive Personal Supports; IPS; - (iii) Adult Day Services; - (iv) Daily Living Supports; (DLS); - (v) Homemaker; or - (vi) Therapy services, such as occupational therapy; physical therapy; nutrition, speech, or psychological services; family counseling; or family training, except to allow the therapist to assess the individual's needs at the workplace or to provide staff training, per OAC 317:40-7-6.
+All prevocational services and supported-employment services combined may not exceed the annual costs set forth in OKDHS Appendix D-26, Developmental Disabilities Services Rates Schedule.
+The services that may not be provided to the same member at the same time as prevocational services are:

+(i) HTS;

+(ii) IPS;

+(iii) Adult Day Services Adult Day Health;

+(iv) Daily Living Supports (DLS);

+(v) Homemaker; or

+(vi) Therapy services, such as occupational therapy; physical therapy; nutrition, speech, or psychological services; family counseling; or family training, except to allow the therapist to assess the individual's needs at the workplace or to provide staff training, per OAC 317:40-7-6.

-(13)(13) Supported employment.
+(14) Supported employment.